prameya/webdora-d8/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment notes on how to deploy the project on a live system.

-Go to `[https://github.com/drupal-composer/drupal-project](https://github.com/drupal-composer/drupal-project, "Drupal composer on github")` and download the default `composer.json` file.
+Go to [https://github.com/drupal-composer/drupal-project](https://github.com/drupal-composer/drupal-project, "Drupal composer on github") and download the default `composer.json` file.

-We will use this to create our app and deploy it to google app engine
+We will study this file to create our app and deploy it to google app engine.
 In your project's root folder place the `composer.json`.
 We will be initializing our project here.

 ```sh
 git init